How Often Should You Practice Singing?

 If you're working on increasing your stamina for regular performances, you'll need to up the length of those sessions.

-If you're not stressed about your progress and would rather let singing slip in and out of your daily schedule in a more chilled-out haphazard way, once a week is fine (but you might as well make it worth your while by doing a 45 minute sesh).
+If you're not stressed about your progress and would rather let singing slip in and out of your daily schedule in a more chilled-out haphazard way, twice a week is fine (but you might as well make it worth your while by doing 45 minute sessions).